-Fiscal 2015-A Review of This Past Year
+Fiscal 2016-A Review of This Past Year

-In fiscal 2015 teen retail in general faced a challenging sales environment with many mall based teen retailers experiencing declining sales.
-Following a 2014 annual comparable sales increase of 4.6% and a fourth quarter 2014 comparable sales increase of 8.3%, Zumiez sales remained positive in the first quarter of 2015 at 3%.
-By the second quarter of 2015, sales had begun to slow and remained soft through the remainder of the year with the absence of a strong fashion trend or key item to drive traffic resulting in a negative 5.3% comparable sales decrease for the year.
-Operating margins and earnings declined from the prior year due primarily to deleveraging of fixed costs on negative comparable sales results and to a lesser extent a decline in product margins as a result of efforts to keep inventory healthy.
-Throughout the year, we continued to make investments in our North America store footprint focused on expanding in the United States and Canada by adding 51 new stores during fiscal 2015.
-We also added 6 new stores to our Blue Tomato operations in Europe which showed strong sales growth in 2015.
+In fiscal 2016 teen retail in general faced a continuing challenging sales environment with many mall-based teen retailers experiencing declining sales and store closures.
+Following a fourth quarter 2015 comparable sales decrease of 9.5%, Zumiez comparable sales remained negative through the first half of fiscal 2016.
+By the third quarter of fiscal 2016, driven by the strength of several new brands, Zumiez comparable sales turned positive and remained positive through the balance of the year.
+The full year comparable sales for fiscal 2016 decreased 0.2%.
+Operating margins and earnings declined from the prior year due primarily to deleveraging of fixed costs on slightly negative comparable sales.
+We continued to make investments in our North America store footprint focused on expanding in the United States and Canada by adding 22 new stores during fiscal 2016.
+We also added 6 new stores to our Blue Tomato operations in Europe and added 5 stores through the acquisition of Fast Times in Australia.

 As a leading lifestyle retailer we continue to differentiate ourselves through our distinctive brand offering and diverse product selection, as well as the unique customer experience our sales associates provide.
 We also believe that investments made in our omni-channel platform focused on creating a seamless shopping experience for our customer between the physical and digital channels is critical for our long-term financial performance.
-At the end of fiscal 2015 we took another major step toward creating a seamless shopping experience by closing our Kansas fulfillment operations and transitioning to a fully localize fulfillment model with stores shipping all but a small fraction of on-line orders.
+Fiscal 2016 represented the first year of localized fulfillment of our on-line orders which drove significant improvements in speed of delivery to our customers.
 In store fulfillment is a key part of our omni-channel strategy that we believe will drive long term market share by leveraging the strengths of our store sales team, providing better and faster service to customers, improving product margins, and providing additional selling opportunities.

-The following table shows net sales, operating profit, operating margin, and diluted earnings per share for fiscal 2015 compared to fiscal 2014.
+The following table shows net sales, operating profit, operating margin, and diluted earnings per share for fiscal 2016 compared to fiscal 2015.
 The fiscal 2015 results include \$1.5 million of charges associated with the acquisition of Blue Tomato made up of \$0.6 million for incentive payments related to the transaction and \$0.9 million for the amortization of intangible assets and \$1.2 million associated with exit charges related to our Kansas fulfillment center.
-The fiscal 2014 results include \$8.7 million of charges associated with the acquisition of Blue Tomato made up of \$6.4 million for incentive payments related to the transaction and \$2.3 million for the amortization of intangible assets.

-Fiscal 2015 Fiscal 2014 % Change Net sales (in thousands) \$804,183 \$811,551 -1% Operating profit (in thousands) \$ 46,165 \$ 71,571 -35% Operating margin 5.7% 8.8% Diluted earnings per share \$ 1.04 \$ 1.47 -29%
+Fiscal 2016 Fiscal 2015 % Change Net sales (in thousands) \$ 836,268 \$ 804,183 4% Operating profit (in thousands) \$ 39,743 \$ 46,165 -14% Operating margin 4.8% 6 5.7% Diluted earnings per share \$ 1.04 \$ 1.04 0%

-The decrease in net sales was primarily driven by a 5.3% comparable sales decrease partially offset by the net addition of 55 stores (57 new stores offset by 2 store closures).
-The decrease in comparable sales was driven by a decrease in transactions partially offset by an increase in dollars per transaction.
-Dollars per transaction increased primarily due to an increase in average unit retail, and to a lesser extent an increase in units per transaction.
-Operating margin was down in fiscal 2015 compared to fiscal 2014 primarily as a result of deleveraging operating costs partially offset by a decline in unique charges as discussed above.
+The increase in net sales was primarily driven by the net addition of 27 stores (33 new stores offset by 6 store closures), offset by a 0.2% comparable sales decrease.
+The decrease in comparable sales was driven by a decrease in dollars per transaction, partially offset by an increase in transactions.
+Dollars per transaction decreased due to a decrease in units per transaction and a decrease in average unit retail.
+Operating margin was down in fiscal 2016 compared to fiscal 2015 primarily as a result of deleveraging operating costs partially offset by a decline in unique charges as discussed above.

-Fiscal 2016-A Look At the Upcoming Year
+Fiscal 2017-A Look At the Upcoming Year